mpasovic/majapasovic.org/_posts/2012-07-02-bodies-and-cyborgs.md

-cognitive disabilities, homosexuals, people of colour, and the proletariat—and all of these were looked upon as a type of disability—then *disability* has been a part of racial, sexual, and social identities longer than we actually think.
+cognitive disabilities, homosexuals, people of colour, and the proletariat—and all of these were looked upon as a type of disability—then *disability* has been a part of racial, sexual, and social identities longer than we had thought.

+*****
 Unfortunately, not much has changed in this respect.
 To this day, many nations, including some Western or westernized nations, are ostracizing people of colour and the LGBT community through passive, but very effective and harmless-looking means.
 For example, while in some countries, LGBT people and people of